wp-plugins/quick-featured-images/README.txt

 The implemented filters allows you to narrow down the action to only the posts and pages you want to modify.
 The built-in filters are:

 * Filter by **post type**: Search by post types.
-It includes posts, pages and custom post types.
-By default only posts will be affected
+By default all posts, pages and custom post types will be affected
 * Filter by **status**: Search by several statuses (published, draft, private etc.).
 By default all statuses will be affected
 * Filter by **search**: Search by search term
 * Filter by **author**: Search by author
+* Filter by **custom taxonomy**: Search by terms of registered taxonomies of a plugin or a theme
 * Filter by **featured image size**: Search for too small featured images
 * Filter by **category**: Search posts by category
 * Filter by **tag**: Search posts by tag